Geoffrey Schmidt Foundation

 How does Geoffrey Schmidt Foundation spend its money?

 Geoffrey Schmidt Foundation directs 60% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This falls below the 65% benchmark.

 Are donations to Geoffrey Schmidt Foundation tax-deductible?